 The 'bleed' happens in some women when the embryo lodges itself into the side of the uterus, 'implanting' and causing some light spotting in some women.

+Implantation bleeding can also confuse the dates your midwife may give you for your estimate birth date, based on the first day of your last menstrual period.
 When you do see your midwife they will ask you when your last menstrual period was and also if it was ‘lighter’ than normal.
-From this they can deduce whether or not this was an implantation bleed and ‘date’ your pregnancy as 4 weeks earlier.
+From this, they can deduce whether or not this was an implantation bleed and ‘date’ your pregnancy as 4 weeks earlier.

 What is implantation?

 Once your egg has been fertilised it then has to travel through your fallopian tube, into your womb and burrow into the lining of your womb, or ‘implant’.
 This stage usually takes around seven days from fertilisation.